 Cardinal Analytx Solutions’ proprietary methods identify next year’s likely high cost members before a high cost event occurs.

-Our 1.4 million member pilot correctly discriminated 85% of cost bloomers, accounting for 57% of spend in the top decile of spending.
+Our 1.4 million member pilot correctly identified 85% of next year’s new high cost members, accounting for 57% of spend in the top decile of spending.

 We recommend highly targeted, member-centric interventions, based on multiple factors and established best practices to improve outcomes and avoid cost increases.